 Students take this college equivalent class which parallels a Calculus II class.
 Students are responsible for all topics presented in AP Calculus AB and many additional topics as required by the College Board.

-Advanced Placement Statistics Dual Credit Option Available M32 (F/S) Grade 11-12 1 Credit/Year
+Advanced Placement Statistics - Dual Credit Option

+Available M32

 Prerequisite: Two years of high school math in addition to strong reading skills.
 Successful completion of Integrated Math I and II (earned grade of "C" or better).
-Requirements: TI83+ or TI84+ graphing calculator.
-The silver edition of either is acceptable.